-According to a post from Glassdoor, Discord's senior software engineers earn an average annual salary of $145,522.
+Glassdoor's information indicates that senior software engineers at Discord earn between $144,000 and $220,000 annually, with an average of $177,000 per year.
 The average annual compensation for the same position at comparable companies is around $121,572 per year, showing that Discord engineers are well-rewarded in comparison.

-16. Discord only takes a 10% share from games created by developers
+19. Discord only takes a 10% share from games created by developers.